-Market risk is mitigated through the investment policy adopted by GCLI which safeguards limited exposure to risky asset classes and minimum diversification limits.
+Market risk is mitigated through the investment policy adopted by LifeStar which safeguards limited exposure to risky asset classes and minimum diversification limits.

-The Asset and Liability Committee (ALCO) reviews investment related information regularly to ensure that the portfolio is invested in line with the investment guidelines and the risk appetite of the Company.
-Furthermore, external financial advisors are appointed to provide independent investment advice.

-In addition, the Risk Management Functions produces Investment Key Risk Indicators (KRIs) which are presented to and discussed with the Risk Committee.
+The ALCO reviews investment related information regularly to ensure that the portfolio is invested in line with the investment guidelines and the risk appetite of the Company.
+In addition, the Risk Management Function regularly prepares Investment Key Risk Indicators (KRIs) which are presented to and discussed with the Risk Committee.